cdamyx/cdamyx/README.md

 - 👋 Hi, I’m @cdamyx!
-- 👀 I’m interested in science, full stack development, family, friends, and animals
+- 👀 I’m interested in science, full stack development, family, friends, and animals.
-- 🌱 I’m currently learning Typescript, Python, and automated testing
+- 🌱 I’m currently learning Typescript, Python, and automated testing.
-- 💞️ I’m looking to collaborate on literally anything, and interested in new positions
+- 💞️ I’m looking to collaborate on literally anything, and interested in new positions.
 - 📬 [Click here to contact me!](mailto:amyx-github@pm.me)

 <!---